Restoring rights for felons a rare bipartisan voting change

-LINCOLN, N.E.
+LINCOLN, Neb.
 (AP) — TJ King had candidates and causes to support, but couldn’t vote in Nebraska’s last election.

 An outreach specialist with the Nebraska AIDS Project, King came off probation in August after serving time for drug and theft convictions.
 In many states, he could have voted in the November general election, but Nebraska requires a two-year wait after the completion of a felony sentence before someone can register.